cnabio/cnab-spec/300-CNAB-security.md

 - Fetch (from a TUF endpoint) the signature object for the given bundle
 - Fetch the bundle descriptor (optionally by fetching a thick bundle and unpacking the descriptor)
 - Verify the requisite signatures for a package, as described in [the TUF specification](https://github.com/theupdateframework/specification/blob/master/tuf-spec.md#5-detailed-workflows).
-- Verify that each Invocation Image in the bundle descriptor (a) has a digest, and (b) the digest matches the referenced image (by recalculating the hash)
+- Verify that each Invocation Image in the bundle descriptor (a) has a content digest, and (b) the content digest matches the referenced image (by recalculating the hash)
-- Verify that each Image referenced in the bundle descriptor (a) has a digest, and (b) the digest matches the referenced image (by recalculating the hash)
+- Verify that each Image referenced in the bundle descriptor (a) has a content digest, and (b) the content digest matches the referenced image (by recalculating the hash)

-A client MUST be able to verify SHA-256 and SHA-512 digests.
+A client MUST be able to verify SHA-256 and SHA-512 content digests.
 But this specification accords with the CNAB Core specification in that it does not dictate what are the the contents of the Invocation Images or regular Images.
 Examples in this document often refer to OCI images as the content of these image fields, but other formats are acceptable.

 If any of these steps fail to obtain, the client MUST NOT perform an action on the bundle.
 Clients SHOULD produce an error.